Our Approach to Materials and Making

 Precious metal recovery

-A basic discipline โ€” any jeweller not recycling their bench sweepings is not running a viable business.
-What matters is the refining standard at the next stage, and we work with refiners we can verify.
+A basic discipline — any jeweller not recycling their bench sweepings is not running a viable business.
+What matters is the refining standard at the next stage, both for the quality of the extracted metals and for the air quality emitted.
+We work with ABC refineries.

 05